jpacilo/gettingandcleaningdata/README.md

 ## Cast the molten data
-1. I used the dcast function to reshpae the molten dataset, and applied a mean aggregating function
+1. I used the dcast function to reshape the molten dataset, and applied a mean aggregating function
 2. The resulting dimensions of the dataset is 180 x 68